The Table of Contents may be found here.

 This is harder stone that stands out of the softer mudstone.
 In this sample, the sandstone is relatively clean of oxidized iron.
-Generally speaking, the Cutler Group represents sediments deposited by rivers approaching the Permian Basin south of what is now the Jemez area.
+Generally speaking, the Cutler Group represents sediments eroded from the Uncompahgre Uplift and deposited by rivers approaching the Permian Basin south of what is now the Jemez area.
 The sandstone layers were probably deposited within the river channel itself, where the sand was washed clean of finer sediments.
 The preponderance of mudstone in the Arroyo del Agua Formation suggests that the climate had started to dry out at about this time.

-Some of the Arroyo del Agua mudstone becomes quite hard towards the top of the formation.
+Some of the Arroyo del Agua mudstone becomes quite well cemented towards the top of the formation.
 Here is the contact with the Shinarump close up: